How Wexford found the clues to true love again

 Article by Patrick Hill • The Mirror • Sep 25, 1994

-They sit across the table gazing lovingly into each other’s eyes… No, it’s not a scene from some glitzy Hollywood mini series or the latest coffee commercial.
+They sit across the table gazing lovingly into each other’s eyes.
+No, it’s not a scene from some glitzy Hollywood mini-series or the latest coffee commercial.
 This is for real, and it’s a love story that took the show business world by complete surprise.
-Now, a year after their shock marriage, actor George Baker and his screen wife Louie Ramsay openly display their devotion for each other as they celebrate their first wedding anniversary today.
+Now, a year after their shock marriage, actor George Baker and his screen wife Louie Ramsay openly display their devotion to each other as they celebrate their first wedding anniversary today.

 The six years that George played Ruth Rendell’s warm-hearted policeman in the hit series were some of the most successful that the veteran actor has ever enjoyed.
 But they were years dogged with tragedy as six members of George and Sally’s family died, culminating in Sally’s own tragic death after her courageous two-year battle against cancer.

 In that period, George’s aunt died, as did Sally’s aunt Betty, along with George’s first wife Julia (in a fatal fall), his mother just two weeks later and his 50-year-old brother Terence.

 Now Louie, who played Wexford’s wife Dora throughout that series and provided enormous support, and George are toasting a future that neither thought they could ever have.
 And next year, they will be reunited on screen again, as TV husband and wife when they film a new Rendell thriller, Simisola, specially written for the couple by the author as a wedding present.